Beeleigh Abbey Gardens

 About

-Christopher & Catherine Foyle bought the Abbey in 2000, maintaining previous family ownership.
-A wide variety of recent garden projects have added to the sense of scale and peace within the glorious historic setting.
+A wide variety of recent garden projects have added to the sense of scale within this glorious historic setting.
+The peace of the garden within this wonderful setting will be enjoyed by all who visit.

 Specimen trees include species such as Magnolia, Tulip, and Indian Bean to name just a few.

-The extensive lawn contains the remains of a 12th century abbey incorporated into a mainly 17th century private residence, with a new ornamental glasshouse & herb garden being completed in 2020.
+The extensive lawn is surrounded by the remains of a 12th century Abbey incorporated into a mainly 17th century private residence.

 What to see in the season: